lukaVarga/skeletonizer/packages/utils/README.md

 Note: the underlying types must match - eg. you cannot use `name: new SchemaItem<number>().number(18, 30)` in the above example since the underlying type of the `name` property defined by `TStudentLibraryMember` is `string`.
 This ensures you can safely operate on the generated data in the skeletonized content.

 ## colorSchema
 Generally speaking, you shouldn't need to adjust the color scheme of the skeletonized component in most cases.
-However, should you need to, the color scheme of the skeletonized views can be customized by providing the `colorScheme` input bound property to the `SkeletonizerSkeletonComponent`.
+However, should you need to, the color scheme of the skeletonized views can be customized by providing the `colorSchema` input bound property to the `SkeletonizerSkeletonComponent`.
 You can provide a custom color scheme by providing an object with the following shape:

 ```typescript